 In plain English.

-If you and your siblings inherit property, and you move into the house and don’t let the siblings have equal use to the property, but you spend a bunch of money fixing the place up, you can’t expect your siblings to chip in to pay for the improvements.
+If you and your siblings inherit property, and your brother or sister moves into the house and doesn’t let you have equal use to the property, but your sibling spends a bunch of money fixing the place up, your sibling can’t expect you to chip in to pay for the improvements.